flugg/laravel-responder/readme.md

 vendor/bin/phpunit
 ```

 If you find bugs or have suggestions for improvements, feel free to submit an issue on Github.
-However, if the issue is a security related issue, please send an email to [flugged@gmail.com]() instead.
+However, if it's a security related issue, please send an email to flugged@gmail.com instead.

 ## License